asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 These are the four major concepts of OOP:

-- **Encapsulation:** every part of an object or class can be encapsulated; meaning you can decide which parts should be hidden or visible (most usually for security).
+- **Encapsulation:** every part of an object or class can be encapsulated; meaning you can decide which parts should be hidden or visible (for security).

--- **Abstraction:** hiding certain details and showing only information deemed essential to the user.
+- **Abstraction:** hiding certain details and showing only information deemed essential to the user.
 This can be thought of as an extension of encapsulation.

--- **Polymorphism:** one class can be used to create many objects, all from the same flexible piece of code.
+- **Polymorphism:** one class can be used to create many objects, all from the same flexible piece of code.
 The word 'polymorphism' is derived from Greek meaning "many forms".

--- **Inheritance:** classes can inherit data from other classes, so more code is reusable resulting in faster development.
+- **Inheritance:** classes can inherit data from other classes, so more code is reusable resulting in faster development.

 ### Extending the Gun Example

 As seen as before, we defined a `Gun` class.
-We can now create a `Gun` objects
+Let's create a `Gun` object.

 ```
 class Main {